EU's Borrell contradicts Germany on Russia gas pipeline

 The Kremlin spokesman, Dmitry Peskov, also said on Thursday it was "absurd" to link Nord Stream 2 to Ukraine and that it was a "purely commercial" project.

-But that is not the view in Ukraine, the US, or in eastern and nordic and EU states, who say it will enable Russia to wage war in Ukraine without fear of harming its EU gas exports, which are currently transited through Ukraine's pipelines.
+But that is not the view in Ukraine, the US, or in eastern and nordic EU states, who say it will enable Russia to wage war in Ukraine without fear of harming its EU gas exports, most of which are currently transited through Ukraine's pipelines.

 And it will enable Russia to cut off Ukraine, Poland, and the Baltic states in future, without hurting Germany, they say.